DUKE42web/DUKE/general-info/general-info/promises.md

   - Resolving with a normal (non-thenable) value fulfills the promise.
   - Resolving a promise P with a thenable T means that P can’t be resolved anymore and will now follow T’s state, including its fulfillment or rejection value.
 The appropriate P reactions will get called once T settles (or are called if T is already settled).

-#### Constructor
+####

+constructor

+The
-The constructor for promises has the following signature:
+constructor for promises has the following signature:

 ```js
 var p = new Promise(executor(resolve, reject));